Southampton-RSG/2015-09-17-southampton/novice/python-unit-testing/02-defensive.md

 minutes: 20
 ---

+> ## Learning Objectives {.objectives}
+>
+> * Using assertions to ensure correct behaviour within a program
+> * Understanding the different types of assertions you can use and where to use them

 We made several mistakes while writing the programs in our first few lessons:

 -   Are there still errors lurking in the code we have?